LackingInGrav1tas/Casket/README.md

 # Casket #

-Bytecode interpreter written in C++.
-Slow and inefficient, made for fun.
-Example programs can be found in the folder examples.
+Interpreter and bytecode virtual machine written in C++.
+Example programs can be found in the folder `examples`.

 ## EBNF ##
 ```EBNF